You can find Klaviyo’s Email Campaigns Trend Report by navigating to the Campaigns tab and clicking Options > View Email Trends.

 - Conversion Value (Revenue or Placed Order Value), or the number of conversions attributed to a campaign, as long as you’re not using a custom integration that doesn’t have a placed order event

-You can filter the report based on list or segment, email domain (Gmail, Yahoo, etc.), and number of campaigns (last 5, 20, or 50 campaigns).
+You can filter the report based on a list or segment, email domain (Gmail, Yahoo, etc.), and the number of campaigns (last 5, 20, or 50 campaigns).

 Analyzing trends by email domain will give you a sense of which domain your most active subscribers are using.

 Lastly, you can look at how your past 5, 20, or 50 campaigns have performed.
 Please note that this metric is the number of campaigns, not days.

 You can also click Open Rate, Click Rate, etc. to show or hide graphs.

 Open and Click Rates